Last Updated on by

 One of its robot vacuums is the Hoover Quest 800.

-Special Holiday Pricing Update: The Hoover Quest 800 is currently available here for 33% off.
-It’s normally close to $500.
+Special Holiday Pricing Update: The Hoover Quest 800 is currently available here for a discount.

 Contents (Jump to)

 The Skinny on the Hoover Quest 800